isomerpages/moe-bpghs/_links/Gebiz | Invitation to Quote.md

 <p>Period of ITQ</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Published on 27 September 2024 and will close on 7 October 2024</p>
+<p>Published on 4 October 2024 and will close on 14 October 2024</p>
 </td>
 </tr>
 <tr>